Wes Stevens

 Wesley Charles Stevens (December 10, 1919 – December 25, 1994) was an American football and baseball coach.
 He served as the head football coach at Western Illinois University in Macomb, Illinois from 1954 to 1956, compiling a record of 17–8–4.
 Stevens was also the head baseball coach at Kent State University from 1947 to 1948, tallying a mark of 18–14–1.

+Stevens was born on December 10, 1919, in Rochester, Vermont.
+He graduated from Purdue University in 1942 before serving at a second lieutenant in the United States Navy during World War II.
+Stevens later earned a master's degree from Case Western Reserve University.
+After his coaching career, Stevens served in a number of administrative roles at Western Illinois.
+He was the director of admissions for 14 years, then academic personnel officer, assistant to the academic vice president, and acting director of personnel prior to his retirement in 1978.
+Stevens died on December 25, 1994, at his home in Macomb.